Search

 After the starkness of Lent Easter provides a welcome opportunity to fill the church with flowers, representing the New Light coming into the world and the Rebirth of Spring.

-Window cills are excellent for spring flowers, especially if there is no coloured glass in the windows.
+Window sills are excellent for spring flowers, especially if there is no coloured glass in the windows.
 Plain windows give enough light to show the form of catkins and spring flowers.
 Baskets are particularly suitable containers, as are copper troughs or bowls.
-Do include some trails of ivy: they look so pretty falling over the edge of the cill.
+Do include some trails of ivy: they look so pretty falling over the edge of the sill.

 If there are plenty of helpers and there is enough material, pillar arrangements and flower balls look enchanting in small country churches as Easter time.

 Some churches have special containers to hang on the screen or pulpit and these filled with daffodils and light foliage make the church look very festive.
 Do remember the porch.
-In the country a jug simply filled with sprays of forsythia, blossom or palm standing near the church door looks welcoming.
-So do spring flowers on a window cill or stone bench.
+In the country, a jug simply filled with sprays of forsythia, blossom or palm standing near the church door looks welcoming.
+So do spring flowers on a window sill or stone bench.

 These are usually made by children with help from adults.
 They vary enormously in style and execution.
 The base of the garden must hold damp earth and moss: therefore it must be waterproof.
 Having selected a suitable site on the floor of the building, lay down layers of newspaper to cover the area which the garden is to occupy.
 On top of the newspaper place two layers of the strongest sort of polythene: the kind which builders use is the best.